Enterprise-connect/documentation/ec-guide.md

 ## FAQs
 #### Q: Does each Gateway require an EC subscription?
-Pending an upcoming update, only one Gateway can be deployed at this time, but it can be scaled with Diego to multiple instances, allowing for the management of traffic volumes.
+Pending an upcoming update, only one Gateway can be deployed at this time, but it can be scaled with Diego to multiple instances, allowing for the management of increased traffic volumes.
 #### Q: How much data and traffic can my EC Instance manage?
 The EC Service instance is not concerned with the amount of data transferred.
 While we do recommend a separate EC instance for your 'prod' and 'non-prod' environments for the sake of isolation, there are tools and features that let one Service manage virtually "any" amount of traffic.
 - You can scale your agents on Predix (including Gateways) with *cf scale app_name -i number_of_instances_desired*